SuborbitalPigeon/chapter_image/text/image.md

 The general working principle of this is to split the image into *dark* and *light* regions.
 In order to divide the pixels into dark and light, a *threshold* value must be found.

-There are several algorithms which can be used for this, but they can be grouped into *global* and *local* methods.
+There are several algorithms which can be used for this, but they can be grouped into *global* and *adaptive* methods.
 Global methods find a single value for the threshold based on the whole image's histogram.
-Local methods use separate threshold values for each pixel in the image, making use of a pixel's neighbourhood.
+Adaptive methods use separate threshold values for each pixel in the image, making use of a pixel's neighbourhood.

 ![Global thresholding example](images/global_threshold.png){#fig:global_threshold}